 Former Cub and Yankee, Poff, remembered

 Former Cubs and Yankees player Mike Poff died Dec.
-15, 2020, succumbing to cancer at the age of 35 in Houston, Texas.
+15, 2020, succumbing to complications from cancer at the age of 35 in Houston, Texas.

 Poff was drafted by the Cubs in 2017 and later played for the Yankees.
 He was a U.S. Marine, and he left the ECABL when he was stationed elsewhere.